 Also of interest is that Walton Hills has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 21.93% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Walton Hills telecommute to their jobs.
+Overall, about 21.93% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The overall education level of Walton Hills citizens is substantially higher than the typical US community, as 33.50% of adults in Walton Hills have at least a bachelor's degree, and the average American community has 21.84%.
+The education level of Walton Hills citizens is substantially higher than the typical US community, as 33.50% of adults in Walton Hills have at least a bachelor's degree.

 Walton Hills is a somewhat ethnically-diverse village.
 The people who call Walton Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walton Hills residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Walton Hills include German, Polish, Italian, Irish, and Scots-Irish.